Esri/arcgis-rest-js/demos/express-oauth-advanced/README.md

 - Session information is encrypted when it is stored on disk on the server.
 - Only short lived tokens (30 minutes) are used on the client, new tokens are requested from the server automatically.
 - The refresh token on the server is valid for 2 weeks the default but is extended for another 2 weeks every time the user access the app.

+Using long lived sessions on the server also means that the server can perform background work for the user such as scheduled jobs.

 ## Setup with provided credentials